Tempo logotype

 What is Tempo's strength vs Appfire?

 • Tempo's CapEx/OpEx ledger is automated and account-typed.
 Timesheets writes entries against four account types (Capitalized, Operational, Billable, Internal) with GL-mapped approvals, so capitalized hours land in the right ledger without manual reclassification.
+Financial Manager builds on that ledger with revenue and cost forecasting and project and portfolio profitability.

 • Tempo's audit trail is line-by-line.
 Every worklog – including Rovo-suggested entries – passes through a human approval before it touches a financial account, and the trail is preserved at the entry level for the auditor.

-• Tempo maintains SOC 2 Type 2, ISO 27001/27701, HIPAA, GDPR, and CCPA certifications for enterprise procurement.
+• Tempo maintains SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA for enterprise procurement.

 Ideal customer for each tool